sairachanacan/microgroove-challenge/README.md

 ---

 ## 2. Submitting a Name
-- Enter a name → API is called with the correct name.
+- Enter a name → Click the submit button → API is called with the entered name.
 - Input stays visible for new entries.
-- Resulting SVG image shows below the input.
+- Resulting SVG image shows.
 - Multiple submissions build a history of images.

 ---